Using generators for back-up power

 • fire.

-Only use extension cords approved as safe to use in Australia.
+Only use extensions cords that are approved as safe to use in Australia.

 Was this page useful?